ReactiveHTML/rimmel/docs/index.md

 Rimmel does never ever cause any unnecessary DOM updates by design.
 The concept of a component "re-rendering" doesn't exist, so the whole idea of a Virtual DOM is unneeded.
 This helps keeping your apps very light and very fast.

-Updates to your page are performed using Sinks, which are memory and/or performance-optimised direct DOM manipulation functions, directly attached to the Promises or Observable streams you provide.
-When you emit new data, it gets sinked to the DOM straight away.
+All changes to your page are applied using _Sinks_, which are memory and/or performance-optimised direct DOM manipulation functions, directly attached to the Promises or Observable streams you provide.
+All data you emit gets sinked to the DOM immediately.
 You have complete control over when and how you emit data, so for simple apps you just don't care, and in the most extreme circumstances you can throttle, sample, debounce, use various schedulers at will.

-RxJS provides all that, so if you know RxJS, you're ready to make the most of Rimmel.
+RxJS provides all that, so if you know some RxJS, you're ready to get the most out of Rimmel.

 ## Conditional Rendering ☂️
 If you need to render something based on a condition, plain-old standard JS can help you.
-No further abstractions or custom DSLs used:
+No further abstractions or custom DSLs are required:

 ```javascript
 document.body.innerHTML = rml`